ElemeFE/element-react/.github/CONTRIBUTING.md

 - Fork this repository to your own account.
 Do not create branches here.

-- Make sure PRs are created to `dev` branch instead of `master` branch.
+- Make sure pull request will be merged into `master`.

 - Commit info should be formatted as `[Component Name]: Info about commit.` (e.g. `Button: Fix xxx bug`)